 Barrow Creek, the scenery is stark and it comes with it’s own unresolved mysteries.
 It is a roadside stop along highway offering fuel, kiosk, bar and accommodation.

 Built in the 1930’s, the Barrow Creek Hotel is of architectural and historical value and remains the earliest Hotel built between Alice Springs and Tennant Creek.

 Ti Tree Roadhouse offers fuel and basic provisions for travellers between Alice Springs and Tennant Creek.
 Fuel and food are available and it’s the last chance to stretch your legs before you head towards Alice Springs.

 Ti Tree is an unlikely agricultural centre producing significant crops of fruits and vegetables due to the abundant sunshine and huge underground water resources.

 Aileron is a roadhouse offering food, accommodation, supplies and fuel.
 Just over an hour north of Alice Springs, Aileron is home to the giant figure of the ‘Anmatjere Man’ (pronounced Am-mudge-a-rah).

 In December 2005, this impressive 17 metre sculpture was placed to overlook Aileron and the surrounding hills.
 In 2008 ‘Anmatjere Man’ was joined by ‘Anmatjere Woman and Child’.
 Created by talented sculptor, Mark Egan.

 Alice Springs – the Centre of the Outback – stay a while longer

-Alice Springs always reminds me of an oasis in the middle of the desert.
+It always reminds me of an oasis in the middle of the desert.
 It’s far more ‘green’ and lush than I had ever imagined.
-You will be amazed by the vibrant and contrasting colours of the beautiful scenery the amazing wildlife.
+Enjoy the contrasting colours of the beautiful landscape and the amazing wildlife.